The U.S. has long been plagued by a terrifying horde of invasive species, but Asian carp may be the worst.

 They are also a direct nuisance to humans, with silver carp being known to leap out of the water when startled, often colliding with boaters and causing serious injuries or property damage.

 If Asian carp are allowed to spread, experts believe they could render significant harm to the $7 billion dollar fishing industry.
 Since the Asian carp eliminates native fish, it in turn threatens the livelihoods of fishermen and their communities.
 The threat is credible enough to involve the federal government, which has poured hundreds of millions into projects to keep the carp problem from worsening.

-Unfortunately, it doesn't appear that we can eat the carp out of existence, like we have with some other species.
+Unfortunately, it doesn't appear we can eat the carp out of existence like we have with some other species.
 Other invasive animals like lionfish are considered to be good meals, and conservationists encourage eating them to reduce their populations.
 But there are few Americans who clamor for a good carp recipe.

 Some states ship the carp overseas to markets like Asia, where its a popular food staple.
 Even if they wanted to target them, fishermen can't hope to make too much an impact on the species, as they are difficult to catch with traditional angling methods.